fangzr/R-ACP/README.md

 ## Hardware Platform

-Our R-ACP framework has been validated on a real hardware testbed consisting of multiple UGVs and an edge server node:
+Our R-ACP framework has been validated on a real hardware testbed consisting of multiple UGVs and edge devices:

 <img src="https://raw.githubusercontent.com/fangzr/R-ACP/refs/heads/main/Hardware.png" alt="Hardware validation platform with UGV and edge server nodes." width="80%">